CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 ![michael-shell](michael-shell.png)

+We did it 🎉!
+Thanks Tib3rius!

 ### 3.4 Container Escape

+The output of the `id` command we executed before, included `999(docker)`, which let us know that we are within a container.
+We have performed a container escape at the [Dogcat](https://cspanias.github.io/posts/Dogcat-Write-Up/#35-container-escape) room, so let's try to escape again 🏃!

+1. List the docker images:

+    ```bash
+    docker image ls
+    ```
-Create a new container from image `alpine`, mount the root filesystem to `/mnt`, start the container in interactive mode which will give us a shell to work with, change the root to `/mnt` and delete the container upon exiting:
+1. Create a new container from image `alpine` (the "Dockerized" version of Alpine Linux) by mounting the root filesystem to `/mnt`, while starting in interctive mode (`-it`).

+2. , start the container in interactive mode which will give us a shell to work with, change the root to `/mnt` and delete the container upon exiting:

 ![flag-3](flag-3.jpg)